Find out more about the people working on this project.

 Dr Helen Bridle is an Associate Professor at Heriot-Watt University researching lab-on-a-chip systems, in which liquids are manipulated in microchannels the size of a single human hair.
 Her research group uses these systems to process drinking water samples to detect pathogens as well as in the purification of stem cell products for medical applications.
 Dr Bridle won the Royal Society of Edinburgh Innovator’s Prize for Public Engagement in 2016 and lead involved in numerous outreach activities, including science festivals, schools projects and festival shows as well as organising activities with the British Science Association Edinburgh branch.
 Helen is leading the dissemination section of the project.

 Gerard Cummins is a postdoctoral researcher at Heriot-Watt University.
 Since being awarded his PhD in 2011 from the University of Edinburgh, he has amassed over 20 journal papers and a further 20 conference proceedings (with >420 citations according to Google Scholar), six invited talks in the UK and France, and won the National Instruments Engineering Impact Award 2018 for Most Innovative Research for his work on the Sonopill project.
 His research interests include microsystems, biomedical sensing and medical device development.
+He worked on the Arrest-TB project for a year before moving to a permanent position at the University of Birmingham.

 Dr. Sumanth Kumar Pavuluri, B.Tech, MSc, PhD is currently a Post-Doctoral Research Associate with Heriot-Watt University.